-You must also disclose spent convictions in the following situations:
+You must disclose spent convictions in the following situations:

 - In a Garda interview following your arrest in connection with the investigation of an offence

-- When applying to enter, be or remain in the State
+- When applying to enter, or remain in the State

 - When applying for Irish citizenship

 - In an application or during an investigation under Part 3 of the Central Bank Reform Act 2010